-With both lectures and interactive exercises, our expert instructors will guide students through the latest digital marketing and social media platforms, strategies and trends.
-Students will also have the opportunity to present real-life scenarios, and network with local industry leaders.
+Through lectures and interactive exercises, our expert instructors will introduce students to the latest digital marketing and social media platforms, strategies and trends.
+Students will also have the opportunity to present real-life scenarios and network with local industry leaders.

 Intro to Digital Marketing & Marketing Technology